devendranaga/linux-systems-programming-with-c/directory_manipulation.md

 **Example: Basic `ls` command example**

 The above example simply lists down the files and directories.
-By taking this as an example, we can solve the below programming problems.
+It never lists down the properties of the files / directories, such as the permission bits, timestamps etc. By taking this as an example, we can solve the below programming problems.

 1. Sort the contents of the directory and print them.
 2. Recursively perform reading of the directories with in the parent directories until there exist no more directories.
 The directories "." and ".." can be ignored.

 Some file systems does not set the `entry->d_type` variable.
-Thus it is advised to perform the `stat` system call.
+Thus it is advised to perform the `stat` system call on the `entry->d_name` variable.
+Usually the `entry->d_name` is only an absolute name and does not contain a full path, it is advised to append the full path before the `entry->d_name`.

 The following example shows how a `stat` system call is used to find out the filetype.